robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 __ `Setting variables in command line`_

-*Variable table in a test case file*
+*Variable section in a test case file*

-   Variables created using the `Variable table`_ in a test case file are available for all the test cases in that file.
+   Variables created using the `Variable section`_ in a test case file are available for all the test cases in that file.
 These variables override possible variables with same names in imported resource and variable files.

-   Variables created in the variable tables are available in all other tables in the file where they are created.
-This means that they can be used also in the Setting table, for example, for importing more variables from resource and variable files.
+   Variables created in the Variable sections are available in all other sections in the file where they are created.
+This means that they can be used also in the Setting section, for example, for importing more variables from resource and variable files.

 *Imported resource and variable files*